xdanielag/xdanielag/README.md

-- 👋 Hi there!, I’m @xdanielag
+- 👋 Hi there!, I’m Daniela!
+Im a FullStack Developer Student.
 -  I’m interested in Web and Game Development 📲🎮
-- 🌱 I’m currently learning Javascript, Java, POO, Angular, Data Base, Dev Ops, Ruby, Gobstones
+- 🌱 I’m currently learning Javascript, Java, POO, Angular, Data Base, Dev Ops, Ruby
 - 🔎 You can find me on the following social media platform or send me an email📩

 Linkedin: https://www.linkedin.com/in/daniela-gonz%C3%A1lez-b2aa8b224